cogdog/truwriter/docs.md

 Compare this to the version of TRU Writer reported in your list of themes.
 Note that WordPress's reporting of themes being up to date does **not** reflect custom themes such as this one.
 If what you see is less than the version above, here is how to update your copy of TRU Writer.

-If you [installed TRU Collector using the WP-Pusher plugin[(https://github.com/cogdog/truwriter/blob/master/install.md#installing-tru-writer-in-one-click-with-wp-pusher-get-automatic-updates), updates can be made automatic or done in one click!
+If you [installed TRU Writer using the WP-Pusher plugin[(https://github.com/cogdog/truwriter/blob/master/install.md#installing-tru-writer-in-one-click-with-wp-pusher-get-automatic-updates), updates can be made automatic or done in one click!

 Otherwise, if you installed manually, updates are not too hard to do.